turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 => [1, 5, 1, 2]
 ```

-What type of Object do these methods return?
+What type of Objects do these methods return?

-**TRY IT**: With your partner, recreate your hash using symbols.
+#### Check for Understanding

+* What is a symbol?
+How is it different than a String?
+* What is the advantage of using a String?
+What is the advantage of using a Symbol?
+Which is better for Hashes?
+* What is different about using symbols in Hashes?
+* Describe some useful Hash methods.
+Where can you look to find more Hash methods?

 ## Pair Exercise

-For this exercise you'll work in pairs.

 * Person `A` is in charge of reading the instructions
-* Person `B` is in charge of working in pry (in such a way that their partner can see!)
+* Person `B` is in charge of working in pry (in such a way that their partner can see)
+* You should be using symbols for the keys in this exercise

 ### Steps